maruf7705/I-Ai/README.md

-This is only for post requst and get requst,,
+fdasdfThis is only for post requst and get requst,,